 You’ll have to rinse and repeat this process multiple times until the film of the residual fabric softener gets completely cleaned up.
 To make sure that the screen is fully cleaned up, drop some water drops on the lint and see whether the water goes through the screen easily.
 If not, then you have to wash the screen again.

-Another way to do this is to fill the sink with hot water enough for the lint trap to soak, pour in some dish soap/vinegar, and do the washing and brushing in that water.
+Another way to do this is to fill the sink with hot water enough for the lint filter to soak, pour in some dish soap/vinegar, and do the washing and brushing in that water.
 Again, check to see whether the water passes through the screen easily.
 Once it does, meaning that the film of fabric softener residual has got cleaned up, rinse the screen again with normal water.

-As for how often you should clean the dryer lint trap, you should do it after every drying batch.
+As for how often you should clean the dryer lint filter, you should do it after every drying batch.
 Though the good news is, that it does get a lot easier for each attempt when you do it frequently.
 And your dryer gets healthier from that too.

 Step 3: Leave the lint trap to air dry completely before reattaching it to the dryer